 Disposable pleated filters

 Made from polyester or cotton paper, pleated filters can remove some small particles but need frequent changing.
-Filter manufacturers recommend changing pleated filters every three months, but you’ll want to change them more often if you have pets, children, allergies and/or generate a lot of dust because they have more surface area to trap particles.
+Filter manufacturers recommend changing pleated filters every three months, but you’ll want to change them more often if you have pets, children, allergies and/or generate a lot of dust because they have more surface area to trap particles and pet dander.

 Polyester filter media pads